 From January this year, silver prices rose with a steep curve and were expected to continue to do so for a long time or keep rising.
 But post-July 2016, the prices of white metal have experienced tremendous volatility.

 And recently, the markets have seen a continuous decline.
 This has put the small investors really in affix and dilemma.
-These investors are also worried as for whether the prices are doomed to decline for a longer time.
+These investors are also worried as to whether the prices are doomed to decline for a longer time.

-The effect immediately showed on the global markets and started showing incredible improvements, causing investors to get attracted again and their appetite for percentage returns and risk increased.
-The investors started selling their precious metal investments to liquidate the cash so as to enable them to invest in the stock market.
-Also, the demand for physical silver for investment dipped, all this consequently caused the price of silver to take a dive.
+The effect immediately showed on the global markets and started showing incredible improvements, causing investors to get attracted again, and their appetite for percentage returns and risk increased.
+The investors started selling their precious metal investments to liquidate the cash to invest in the stock market.
+Also, the demand for physical silver for investment dipped; all this consequently caused the price of silver to dive.

 But as per the experts, the prices are not going down but correcting, and if one knows the bear and bull markets, this was very much expected to happen.
 The only thing is it coincided with the uptrend of the economies.
 The good thing about silver is that it may temporarily lose its “worth” but will never lose value.
 Investors will immediately turn to silver and other precious metals again and again when they want to invest for the long term.
 This necessarily means that current low rates are not as worrisome.